nanvel/blog/2020/07/ruby.md

 The fact that top-level methods are private means that they must be invoked like functions, without an explicit receiver.
 In this way, Ruby mimics a procedural programming paradigm within its strictly object-oriented framework.

 Blocks in Ruby is powerful and popular.
 Similar, less functional thing in Python is lambda.

+Braces in method calls are optional.

+Ruby does not use space to define code blocks.

+Ruby iterators = Python generators.

+Ruby sequences = Python iterators.

+Python namedtuple = Ruby Struct.new.

 ## Links